 In layman’s terms this means Prevagen wasn't ensuring that the products they sold contained the stated ingredients at the stated doses.

-The Federal Trade Commission (FTC) has sued Prevagen's manufacturer for deceptive advertising, and the case appears to be ongoing.
+In 2020, the Federal Trade Commission (FTC) sued Prevagen's manufacturer for deceptive advertising.

 One of the most damning allegations about Prevagen in the above-linked lawsuit is that the company may not have been reporting cases of severe customer injury to the FDA, which is a requirement.
 Some of their users were alleged to be experiencing an increase in seizures after taking Prevagen.